Use a SAML 2.0 Identity Provider (IdP) for Single Sign On

 - Windows 10 Mail Client

 All other clients are not available in this sign-on scenario with your SAML 2.0 Identity Provider.
-For example, the Lync 2010 desktop client is not able to log in into the service with your SAML 2.0 Identity Provider configured for single sign-on.
+For example, the Lync 2010 desktop client is not able to sign in to the service with your SAML 2.0 Identity Provider configured for single sign-on.

 Azure AD SAML 2.0 protocol requirements